dataforseo/TypeScriptClient/docs/classes/RelatedResult.md

 > `optional` **website\_name**: `string`

-Defined in: main.ts:31380
+Defined in: main.ts:31386

-name of the website in SERP
+name of the website in the ad element

 #### Implementation of